jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ### Real-World Applications

 Accurate RNA reactivity prediction has direct practical value across structural biology and RNA engineering.
-First, reactivity profiles strengthen **secondary structure prediction**, a long-standing challenge in RNA bioinformatics.
+Reactivity profiles strengthen **secondary structure prediction**, a long-standing challenge in RNA bioinformatics.
 Knowing which nucleotides are flexible or paired provides meaningful constraints for computational folding, improving the inference of helices, loops, and long-range interactions—an essential step for understanding RNA function, comparing structures, and guiding 3D modeling (Justyna et al., 2023).

 Second, reactivity signals help connect **RNA structure with RNA modifications**.
 Many modifications alter thermodynamic stability and pairing behavior, reshaping secondary and tertiary structure.
 These structural effects influence translation, splicing, and RNA–protein interactions.
 Predictive models, therefore, support the broader study of the epitranscriptome and its regulatory roles (Yang et al., 2025).